ostelco/ostelco-core/bq-metrics-extractor/README.md

 * Build a docker image.
 [DONE]
 * Run the docker image as a kubernetes cronjob [done]
-* Use the config.yaml for the dropwizard app to configure the next metrics to be computed.
+* Use the config.yaml for the dropwizard app to configure the next metrics to be computed. [done]
+* Make command to run metric every N seconds. [done]

 * Make an acceptance tests that runs a roundtrip test ub in docker compose, based on something like this: curl http://localhost:9091/metrics | grep -i active
 * Push the first metric to production, use Kubernetes crontab to ensure periodic execution.
-* Make command to run metric every N seconds.
 * Make it testable to send send metrics to pushgateway.
 * Extend to more metrics.
+* remove the TODO list and declare victory :-)